 Now we know how . . . let’s think about what!

 Here are 100 words that I think can be a great start.
 They are a mixture of fun, functional, objects, actions, and concepts (they aren’t in any particular order).

 Activities for Engaging Your Child in Word Learning

 The easy answer is in play and in the day-to-day.
-Try out a few of these activities and incorporate some simple vocabulary.
-You can use the above list for ideas, but make sure the words are relevant and functional to your child – for example, you might have a pet’s name they are motivated to learn.
+Try out a few of these activities and sneak in some new simple vocabulary.
+You can use the above list for ideas, but make sure the words are useful and appropriate for your child – for example, you might have a pet’s name they are motivated to learn.